$0 Ireland Evaluation Request Letter Template

 Step 2: Apply for the HSE Assessment of Need simultaneously.
 Even if you plan to go private, the AON application establishes a statutory timeline and gives you escalation rights under Section 14 of the Disability Act 2005 if the HSE breaches the six-month deadline.

-Step 4: When the assessment report arrives, use the guide to force implementation.
-The guide provides the specific letter template for demanding that the school update the Student Support Plan based on private assessment recommendations — with the legal citations that create a documented obligation the school must respond to in writing.
+Step 4: When the assessment report arrives, use the guide to seek implementation.
+The guide provides the specific letter template for asking the school to update the Student Support Plan based on private assessment recommendations — with relevant legal or policy references and a clear written record of the request.

 Who This Is For